 Joshua Walker, who was the global head of strategic initiatives at Eurasia Group and is now president of the Japan Society, spoke about geopolitics and US grand strategy in the G-Zero world at Providence’s Christianity and National Security Conference in November 2019.
 The following is a transcript of the lecture.

-I feel like now I need to defend myself about all of these different denomination things.
+Joshua Walker: I feel like now I need to defend myself about all of these different denomination things.
 I still consider myself a Baptist.
 I have Baptist heritage, I will not give that up so obviously, the politics has changed a lot of things in this country including the way we talk about religion, which is unfortunate.
-Um, what I want to talk about is really the idea of grand strategy and I’m going to use my own personal background.
+What I want to talk about is really the idea of grand strategy, and I’m going to use my own personal background

 That iPhone, that smartphone that you have connects you to the entire world.
 And I’m going to use my own personal narrative as someone who grew up in Japan with Southern Baptist Missionaries who’ve been there for over 40 years and spent most of my professional life working on the Republic of Turkey, which just celebrate its 96th birthday a couple days ago on the same day that the U.S. Congress passed the Armenian Genocide resolution finally declaring that what happened in 1950 was a genocide.
 And to think about the worlds colliding in such a different way.

-So by, by a brief biographical sketch, if you read the most recent version of the… the most… edition of Providence, you’ll see an article in there that kind of lays out my experience in Turkey, so I don’t feel like I need to actually get into it.
-I’ll just do a quick, um, commercial about that in the… the journal that Mark’s already talked about, probably extensively, today.
+So, by a brief biographical sketch, if you read the most recent edition of Providence, you’ll see an article in there that lays out my experience in Turkey, so I don’t feel like I need to actually get into it.
+I’ll just do a quick commercial about that in the journal that Mark’s already talked about, probably extensively, today.

 What I realized was it wasn’t necessarily any individual country or people.
 My parents feel very particularly called to Japan and came to serve there for 40 years.
 With as little success as they have numerically in Japan, if they had a choice of going to Japan or Korea, I joke that they always made the wrong choice.
 50% of South Korea is Christian, about 1% of Japan is Christian.
 And Japan is one of the most advanced societies in the world where you’re born Buddhist, you’re married Christian, and you die Shinto because that’s kind of fluidity of religion to them.
 It’s more about formulaic and expressions to them and it’s kind of all roads lead to the same place, which is a very different viewpoint than particularly evangelicals who would take on the world.